pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 First, you require the AWS SDK and create a DynamoDB instance passing the code of the region where the database is located, for example `us-east-2` for Ohio (find out your region code [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)), and the API version (`2012-08-10` is the latest at the time of writing this tutorial).

 The exported function receives three parameters:
-- `event`, an object that is used to pass data to the handler.
+- `event` &mdash; an object that is used to pass data to the handler.
-- `context`, an object that provides runtime information about the Lambda function that is executing.
+- `context`&mdash; an object that provides runtime information about the Lambda function being executed.
-- `callback`, a function to return information to the caller (if it's called, otherwise the return value is `null`).
-It takes two parameters:
+- `callback`&mdash; a function to return information to the caller (if it's called, otherwise the return value is `null`).
+The callback takes two parameters:
-  - error, an object that provides the result of a failed execution.
+  - error &mdash; an object that provides the result of a failed execution.
 When a Lambda function succeeds, you can pass null as the first parameter.
-  - result, an object that provides the result of a successful execution.
-The result provided must be JSON.stringify compatible.
+  - result &mdash; an object that provides the result of a successful execution.
+The result provided must be `JSON.stringify`-compatible.
 If an error is provided, this parameter is ignored.

 Inside the `handler` function, you execute a [scan](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#scan-property) operation to get all the items of the `authors` table.

-If there's an error, it's passed to the callback function.
+Any error that occurs is passed to the callback function.
 Otherwise, the callback is executed passing the data returned.

 Keep in mind that the `scan` operation will return up to one MB of data.
-If there's more data available, a `LastEvaluatedKey` value is included in the results along with the number of items exceeding the limit to continue the scan in a subsequent operation.
+If there is more data available, a `LastEvaluatedKey` value is included in the results along with the number of items exceeding the limit to continue the scan in a subsequent operation.

 You can know more about the available methods of the AWS Javascript SDK for DynamoDB in the [API documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html).